hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-If the rotation direction changes, we get a (partial) meta information with a new delta.:
+If the rotation direction changes, we get a (partial) meta information with a new delta for the linear rule:

 ~~~~ {.javascript}
 {